Leave it to beavers, seriously

 But beavers are not always welcomed by everyone.
 Because as much as they create habitat, they can disrupt it too — for humans.

-On this episode of The Wild, host Chris Morgan chews on the ways beavers can be unlikely heroes for our ecosystems with Dittbrenner and Ben Goldfarb, author of “Eager: The Surprising, Secret Life of Beavers and Why They Matter.”
+On this episode, Chris chews on the ways beavers can be unlikely heroes for our ecosystems with Ben Dittbrenner and Ben Goldfarb, author of “Eager: The Surprising, Secret Life of Beavers and Why They Matter.”

 THE WILD is a production of KUOW in Seattle in partnership with Chris Morgan and The UPROAR Fund.
 It is produced by Matt Martin and edited by Jim Gates.
 It is hosted, produced and written by Chris Morgan.
 Fact checking by Apryle Craig.
 Our theme music is by Michael Parker.
 Produced for the web by Kara McDermott.